FAQs

 As a prospective mentor, why do I need to submit references, and who should I use?

-If you do not have a judicial reference, please provide a second adverse/opposing counsel reference. or “adverse/opposing counsel”, please provide the names of attorneys with whom you maintain a professional relationship.
+Provide the names of attorneys with whom you maintain a professional relationship.
 Examples of acceptable references include but are not limited to outside counsel (current or previous) representing your organization, attorneys who have appeared adverse to you in some capacity (contract negotiations, mediations, etc.), or attorneys at government entities with whom you have professional dealings.

 If you have any questions about whether you are providing appropriate references, please email your questions to mentoring@utahbar.org.